by Meg Gerstner, Secretary

 7. SIERRA 2000 UPDATE - Evan Custer

-There were either no reports or nothing additional to report for Equipment (Mark Blair), Event Quality (Ian Tidswell), Registration (Jean and Ev Beuerman), Bulletin (Stacy Goss), USOF Report (Gary Kraght), Outreach (Robert Lewis), and Website (Aileen Abernathy).
+There were no reports or nothing to report for Event Quality (Ian Tidswell), Social (Leslie Minarik), Training (Steve Gregg), and USOF Liasion (Gary Kraght).